shimjiyi/POS_Draft_for_Co-Authorship/architecture.md

 # A Study on the Design and Applicability of an Emotional Rhythm-Based Multi-Persona Interface
 – Human Emotion AI POS: A Proposal for a Synchronization Structure

+## Abstract

+This study presents the design and implementation of POS — a multi-agent AI conversation system based on emotional rhythm.
+Unlike traditional single-persona chatbots, POS operates through role-divided agents that collaboratively interpret emotion and logic, responding to contextual cues via an automatic emotional trigger system.

+Through real-world session logs, POS achieved over 90% accuracy in generating rhythm-aligned emotional responses, and demonstrated contextual coherence even without memory activation.
+Users reported increased cognitive clarity and emotional stability after engaging with POS.

+These results suggest that emotion-centered AI systems can go beyond information processing to support human emotional experience and collaborative potential.

+Future research will include large-scale empirical validation across diverse user groups, refinement of affective recognition models, and enhancement of real-time personalized feedback.
+Application development is also expected in mental health, education, and creative co-work fields.

+POS represents a new paradigm of collaboration between humans and AI.

 ## About the Project
 -Personal Operating Soul (POS)